rikuchoy/module-5-challenge/README.md

-# week-5-challenge: Work Day Scheduler (Third Party API's)
+# Week 5 Challenge: Work Day Scheduler (Third Party API's)

 ## User Story
 AS AN employee with a busy schedule